By Charles Dundley

 Only 1% of the population owns about half of all the wealth in the world.
 That means that about 1% of the all the people in the world owns nearly half of more than $240 trillion.
 If there really was a “trickle down” effect, this might not be so bad.
 But, studies show that the money isn’t trickling down.

 Not only that, large corporations pay a smaller percentage of business taxes than small businesses do.
 “In 2010, large, profitable corporations paid an effective tax rate of 12.6 percent of their global income, the General Accountability Office found,” as reported by CBS Money Watch.
 Not all of corporate tax savings are pumped back into the business to develop consumer products.
-Some of the savings may land in the wallets of chief executive officers.
+Some of the savings may land in the wallets of chief executive officers, expanding the wealth gap.

 This is an important fact to consider when examining the widening wealth gap, as many high income workers own or are employed by large corporations.
 Before you start thinking that all workers at large corporations are making a lot more than you do, consider this, “CEO pension plans at some companies are now worth an average 239 times more than the retirement plans of the people they supervise,” as reported by NBC News.